LucasDutraMendes/SQL/AdventureWorks2017/03_SQL_Joins/README.md

-# SQL JOINs
+# Module 03 - SQL JOINs

+## Overview

-This module introduces one of the most important concepts in relational databases: **SQL JOINs**.
+This module introduces SQL JOIN operations using the AdventureWorks2017 sample database.

-JOIN operations allow data stored across multiple tables to be combined based on related keys, making it possible to retrieve meaningful information from relational databases.
+JOINs are one of the most important concepts in relational databases, allowing data stored in multiple related tables to be combined into meaningful query results.

-This module covers the most commonly used JOIN types in SQL Server through practical examples using the **AdventureWorks2017** database.
+The objective of this module is to understand how different JOIN types work and when each one should be used in real-world SQL queries.

 ---